-Thinking of getting laser hair removal to permanently rid of unwanted hair but not sure what to expect?
-Is it really worth the money?
+Are you thinking of getting laser hair removal to permanently get rid of unwanted hair but not sure what to expect?
+Is it worth the money?
 How do you pick the right place?
-After considering it for a really long time, I finally took the plunge and started my laser sessions back in mid 2021.
-In this post I will be sharing everything about my experience with total body laser hair removal, some tips, and what I’ve learned along the way.
+After considering it for a long time, I finally took the plunge and started my laser sessions in mid-2021.
+In this post, I will share my experience with total body laser hair removal, some tips, and what I’ve learned along the way.

 Which hair removal laser is the best?

-Your practitioner will determine what laser is best based on your skin and hair type.
+Your practitioner will determine the best laser based on your skin and hair type.

-Laser works by penetrating the hair follicle which is absorbed by the pigment in the hair shaft.
-This generates heat and damages the follicle to inhibit hair growth.
+Laser works by penetrating the hair follicle, which is absorbed by the pigment in the hair shaft.
+This process generates heat and damages the follicle to inhibit hair growth.

-I have light skin which falls in the Fitzpatrick (considers skin coloring and response to UV) I-III scale and my hair in areas like armpits, bikini, and below the knees is dark and coarse.
-I had two different laser machines used on me.
-The first 6 sessions were done with Trio Max Pro Alexandrite, and 4 sessions plus 1 touch up session with Deka MOTUS AX – both being “in-motion” pain-free Alexandrite (755nm) lasers.
+I have light skin, which falls in the Fitzpatrick (considers skin coloring and response to UV) I-III scale, and my hair in areas like armpits, bikini, and below the knees is dark and coarse.
+Two different laser machines were used on me.
+I had the first six sessions done with Trio Max Pro Alexandrite and four sessions plus one touch-up session with Deka MOTUS AX – both being “in-motion” pain-free Alexandrite (755nm) lasers.

-This type of machine allows for repeated passages on the treated areas with low power pulses which induce gradual heating on the hair in order to avoid pain and side effects.
-Unlike the traditional aggressive alexandrite which can be uncomfortable because they heat up the hair follicle in one single shot.
+This type of machine allows for repeated passages on the treated areas with low-power pulses.
+They induce gradual heating of the hair to avoid pain and side effects, especially for total body laser hair removal, unlike the traditional aggressive alexandrite, which can be uncomfortable because they heat the hair follicle in one single shot.

 They changed my laser after the 6 sessions because I was not seeing significant improvement with the first one.
 Both had a cooled tip and integrated cooling system to reduce discomfort.